julianestoetter/website/_pages/about.md

 I am a Doctoral Research Fellow in Political Science at the Norwegian University of Science and Technology.
 In my PhD project, I examine the unintended consequences of climate aid in conflict-affected countries, with a focus on how climate adaptation aid can inadvertently fuel or shape armed conflict in recipient countries.
 I am particularly interested in rebel groups as political and governance actors, and how their interactions with donors and governments influence the distribution and effects of climate aid.

-In my research, I mainly use quantitative methods including